noxikoxi/LAN/README.md

 - Can handle multiple clients at once
 - Uses new thread for each client
 - Each request must contains "\r\n" as request terminator

+## check-website

+- simple java program that check if given website is working
+- checks response status code and search for given string in html